modularizer/heap/README.md

 * In order to ensure the home is maintained, the homebuyer is required to make monthly payments into a Home Improvement Fund
   * The exact amount is part of the contract and is based on the value of the home and the expected maintenance costs
   * Current guidelines suggest 1% of the home value per year or $1 per square foot per year, but $1/sqft/year is possibly too low and 1% of the home value is possibly too high (especially in areas where the land is worth more than the home)
+  * Let's say the homebuyer is required to pay ~$1.5/sqft/year into the HIF, but this would probably set per region and per home based on the expected maintenance costs (due to age, size, location, etc.)
   * The HIF is jointly owned by the homebuyer and the investor at the same ratio as the equity in the home
   * The HIF can be used for qualifying home maintenance, repairs, and improvements at the discretion of the homebuyer
   * The HIF is split between the homebuyer and the investor when the home is sold according to their equity shares